 The white actors who have won Youssef’s category since 2010 — Jim Parsons, Matt LeBlanc, Andy Samberg, Jeffrey Tambor, and Michael Douglas — have not come close to pulling quadruple duty on the series that brought them Globe statues.
 Not a single one is credited as a writer or director for the comedies they won their award for.
 Only Brooklyn Nine-Nine’s Samberg and Kominsky Method’s Michael Douglas have producer credits on their respective series.
 Once again, a reminder that Youssef and Awkwafina also created their shows.
 They had to make roles for themselves to tell their lived experiences.

-Every single man of color to win Youssef’s race in that time — Don Cheadle, Gael García Bernal, Donald Glover, and Aziz Ansari — put in a similar amount of tireless work as the Ramy star.
-Famously, both Atlanta's Glover and Master of None's Ansari created series like Youssef, which are defined by their originator’s singular vision on love, adulthood, and the world (Ansari co-created None with Alan Yang).
+Every single man of colour to win Youssef’s race in that time — Don Cheadle, Gael García Bernal, Donald Glover, and Aziz Ansari — put in a similar amount of tireless work as the Ramy star.
+Famously, both Atlanta's Glover and Master of None's Ansari created series like Youssef, which are defined by their originator’s singular vision on love, adulthood, and the world (Ansari co-created None with Andrew Yang).
 However, Cheadle and Bernal, who respectively won their Globes for House of Lies and Mozart In the Jungle, also had triple responsibilities on their comedies.
 Both men produced and directed their shows, while also starring in them.